 - 7-day Diary: Helps people keep track of specific food items and circumstances related to episodes of heartburn.

 Did you know – heartburn is not the only symptom of GERD

 Chronic heartburn is the most common symptom of GERD.
 Regurgitation (refluxed material into the mouth) is another common symptom.
 But numerous less common symptoms other than heartburn may be associated with GERD.
 Find out more here.

-The International Foundation for Functional Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the quality of life for people affected by chronic digestive conditions.
+The International Foundation for Gastrointestinal Disorders (IFFGD) is a nonprofit education and research organization dedicated to improving the quality of life for people affected by chronic digestive conditions.
 Founded in 1991, IFFGD helps improve care by enhancing awareness, educating individuals, and supporting research into treatments and cures for GI disorders.
 Additional information about GERD and other chronic digestive disorders is available on IFFGD’s websites at www.iffgd.org or www.aboutgerd.org.